Gibson Energy (GEI) Investor Day 2025 summary

 Over 95% of infrastructure revenue is secured by take-or-pay or fee-for-service contracts with investment-grade counterparties.

-Balance sheet leverage targeted at 4x or less, with 75% of capital priorities funded by internally generated cash flow; leverage ratios expected to return to 3.0–3.5x.
+Balance sheet leverage targeted at 4x or less, with a plan to return to the 3.0–3.5x range, and 75% of capital priorities funded by internally generated cash flow.

 $25 million in annual cost savings achieved in 2025, reducing operating costs per barrel by nearly 30% year over year.